weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 coordinates.

-A collection {¥,} of open subsets of X is said to be a base for X if the following is true: For every x € X and every open set G < X such that x € G, we have x € V, © G for some a.
+A collection {¥,} of open subsets of X is said to be a base for X if the following is true: For every x  \in  X and every open set G < X such that x  \in  G, we have x  \in  V, © G for some a.
 In other words, every open set in X is the union of a subcollection of {V.}.

 Prove that every separable metric space has a countable base.
 Hint: Take